Can a half-brother be considered a next of kin? (when distributing the assets of the deceased)

 Note: the Intestate Succession Act does not apply to Muslims.
 If you are a Muslim, please refer to our article on Muslim inheritance laws instead.

 Where assets are to be distributed to siblings

-Under Section 7, rule 6 of the Act, it is stated that in the event where the deceased leaves behind no surviving spouse, children or parents, the brothers and sisters of the deceased shall get equal portions of the asset.
+Under section 7, rule 6 of the Act, it is stated that in the event where the deceased leaves behind no surviving spouse, children or parents, the brothers and sisters of the deceased shall get equal portions of the asset.

-In the case whereby the deceased leaves behind a half-brother, Section 6 of the Act sets the ground for situations where persons are related to the deceased in the same way (i.e, the deceased has two brothers).
+In the case whereby the deceased leaves behind a half-brother, section 6 of the Act sets the ground for situations where persons are related to the deceased in the same way (i.e, the deceased has two brothers).

-According to section 6, it can be interpreted that a half blood sibling can be considered to be a next of kin, but is prioritized after a full blood sibling in the distribution of assets.
+According to section 6, it can be interpreted that a half blood sibling can be considered to be a next of kin, but is prioritised after a full blood sibling in the distribution of assets.

 A half-brother’s priority with regard to lower-ranked parties

-Under Section 7, we note that the deceased’s grandparents, uncles and aunts rank after siblings in the rule for distribution of assets.
+Under section 7, we note that the deceased’s grandparents, uncles and aunts rank after siblings in the rule for distribution of assets.